drwhut/decision/docs/user/source/getting_started/extending_your_knowledge/comments.rst

 They are mostly used to help the reader, and to help GUI programs store extra data about the nodes.

-Comments are text that are inbetween two angled brackets, ``<`` and ``>``.
+Comments are anything after and including the ``>`` symbol on the same line, as long as the symbol isn't in a string!

 .. code-block:: decision

    Start~#1

-   < Now this is a story all about how my life got flipped-turned upside down... >
+   > Now this is a story all about how my life got flipped-turned upside down...

-   <
-   Since this is within the angled brackets, the compiler cannot see the Print node.
-   You may have also noticed comments can span multiple lines!
+   > This next line is in a comment, so the program won't actually print here.
-   Print(#1, "Hello, world!")
+   > Print(#1, "Hello, world!")

-   >
+   > This next line still prints as you'd expect.
+   Print(#1, "So, 2 > 1?
+Wow.")

 .. code-block::